-They’re conveying venous channels between the superficial and deep veins.
+The venous channels between the superficial and deep veins are conveyed by them.
 These veins are termed perforators due to the fact that they perforate the deep fascia.
-The perforators are classified into 2 types: indirect and direct.
+The perforators are classified into types: indirect and direct.

 - Indirect perforators: They attach the superficial veins with the deep veins via muscular veins.

 Direct perforators: They attach the superficial veins with the deep veins directly.

 Location of Perforators

 The position of 5 or 6 perforators is rather continuous, as stated below:

 C) A lateral ankle perforator: It interacts the short saphenous vein together with the peroneal vein.
 It’s situated in the junction of middle and lower third of the leg.

 D) 3 medial ankle perforators (of Cockett): All these are situated near the medial border of the lower third of tibia between the medial malleolus and mid-calf and attach the great saphenous vein together with the posterior tibial veins.

 - Upper medial ankle perforator: It is located at the junction of the middle and lower third of the leg.